The Difference Between more, less And most Commands

 less – It has more features than ‘more’ utility.
 Allows both forward and backward navigation and search functionalities.
 It starts faster than text editors like vi when you open large text files.

-most – It has all features of above programs including additional features, like opening multiple files at a time, locking and scrolling all windows together, splitting the windows and more.
+most – It has all features of above two programs including additional features, like opening multiple files at a time, locking and scrolling all windows together, splitting the windows and more.

 And, that’s all for now.
 Hope you got the basic idea about these three paging programs.
 I’ve covered only the basics.
 You can learn more advanced options and functionalities of these programs by looking into the respective program’s man pages.